chipotleman/fundedfinal/replit.md

 - X button is 10% larger than plus sign (31px vs 28px) for easier tapping
 - User taps same spot to open (plus) and close (X in drawer) - optimized for mobile UX
 - Added swipe gestures: swipe left to open menu, swipe right to close
-- Menu now slides in from right while pushing entire page to the left (no overlay)
+- Menu now slides in from right while pushing entire page to the left (page remains visible)
+- Transparent backdrop allows page content to remain visible when menu is open
+- Click outside menu (on backdrop) to close menu
-- Menu uses React Portal to render outside page flow - prevents overlap and background showing through
+- Menu uses React Portal to render outside page flow
 - Smooth 0.3s transitions for page slide and menu appearance

 ### Logo Updates